AdrMJ/front-end-projects/README.md

 ### Modules
   I utilized the RouterTestingModule and HTTPClientTestingModule to effectively configure mock dependencies within my code.
 By employing RouterTestingModule, I was able to simulate routing behavior, ensuring seamless navigation within the application during testing.
 Additionally, with the HTTPClientTestingModule, I could mimic HTTP requests and responses, facilitating thorough testing of components reliant on external data sources.
 These testing modules played a crucial role in enhancing the robustness and reliability of my codebase by enabling comprehensive testing of various scenarios and edge cases.

-## The Way
-  I verified that my HTML elements were rendered correctly (Ensure that the 'if' and 'switch' statements correctly display alternate elements when the value changes).
-I utilized Jasmine to create spies for my services.
-I conducted tests on the subscription functionality.

 ## Future
   I have to organize and clean up some code as it's currently quite disorganized and messy.
 Once that's taken care of, I plan to move forward with publishing the changes.